APY/APYDataGridBundle/Resources/doc/template/render_the_grid.md

 ## Usage

 Pass the $grid object to the view and call your grid render in your template.
+This will automatically populate a Twig variable ```grid```.

 ```php
 <?php